-Due to the unpredictable nature of lupus , it can be hard to determine if you have actually this illness because symptoms can be just one, or a combination.
+Due to the unpredictable nature of lupus , it can be difficult to determine if you have this illness because there can be several different early lupus symptoms .
 However, there are several commonalities found in lupus patients , such as:1

-If you experience one or any combination of these symptoms, it's best to consult immediately with an experienced medical professional.
+These lupus symptoms can appear in men, women or children , so if you experience any one or a combination of them, it's best to consult immediately with an experienced medical professional.

 Types of Lupus Rashes

-A unique symptom of lupus is the outbreak of skin rashes, and you can determine the type of lupus you have just by looking at the said rashes.
+A unique symptom of lupus is the outbreak of skin rashes, and you can determine the type of lupus you have by having them examined .
 If you suddenly develop any of the following, seek immediate medical advice immediately:2

 Lupus May Lead to Depression